Olive Township District No. 1 School

-The Olive Township District No. 1 School, also known as the Olive Station School, is a one-room school located at 11611 Stanton Street in Olive Township, Michigan.
-It is now a private residence.
+The Olive Township District No. 1 School, also known as the Ottawa Station School, is a one-room school located at 11611 Stanton Street in Olive Township, Michigan.
+It is now a museum operated by the Olive Township Historical Society.
 It was listed on the National Register of Historic Places in 1998.

 History

 Olive Township was established in 1857.
 By 1861, the township had been divided into four school districts, but no school houses had yet been built.
 At some point over the next five years, a log schoolhouse was constructed for District No. 1, located approximately one mile east of the current location, at what is now the corner of Stanton Street and 108th Avenue.
 In 1866, work began on this frame schoolhouse to replace the log structure.
 Construction was completed in 1867.

 In the early 1870s, a railroad line which soon became the Chicago and Michigan Lake Shore Railroad was built through the township, and stations were established at various points.
 In 1872, James Sawyer platted a village named Ottawa Station at this location.
 Although the village was never very substantial, in 1876 the school district purchased the present site of the school and moved the school to its current location.